tomesink/obsidian/Projects/10 Efforts/Notes/Web Design Masterclass/Project 1 - Ace.md

 ## Concepts

-Matt identified 3 fonts combinations a 3 styles from moodboard and have
+Matt identified 3 fonts combinations a 3 styles from moodboard and have 2 versions of wireframe.
+He duplicated a wireframe so that he can match a font combo and style to each wireframe: